-The General Assembly ended its regular session without adoption of a biennial budget.
+The General Assembly ended the 2017 regular session without adoption of a biennial budget.
 In a subsequent special session, in October 2017, the General Assembly passed the 2017 Budget Act for the biennium ending June 30, 2019.
 The Governor signed the 2017 Budget Act on October 31, 2017.
-However, he used his veto power to line-item veto appropriations in support of a new hospital tax proposal, citing its potential unsound legal basis in federal law.
-The Governor indicated that the bill impermissibly conditioned the payment of the tax to the hospitals to the receipt of supplemental payments and further established an unacceptable tax rate.
-He urged lawmakers to use a mechanism which the Governor had previously recommended and which he thinks will be in compliance with federal law.
+However, he used his veto power to line-item veto appropriations in support of a new hospital tax proposal.